Learning your Harley ABC’s

 None of this is particularly important, but you need to know that Harley was making bikes from the very beginning of history, and they were crude and rough, made to last even if they were not too refined - Harleys are infinitely rebuildable right up through the Evo engine, and usually, the value they command makes it worthwhile to do so.
-Ask yourself how many of our customers rebuild their Ninja 500’s.
+The proliferation of Sportster parts alone speaks to the vastness of this demand.
+Ask yourself how many of our customers rebuild their Ninja 500’s?
 If you see an old Shovel on the road, chances are it’s on its third overbore, and probably has had six owners.

 They retained their agricultural feel - first out of necessity, and later out of stubbornness - and some would say never dropped it.
 Just remember that there is a ton of history and heritage there, and Harley goes to great lengths now to give that ‘feel’ to their modern, polished bikes.
 Many HD riders are older than us, and remember watching HD lead the game in the old days.
 Remember, the first Japanese company to even attempt to best HD at their own game was Yamaha, with the 1981 Virago.
 By all accounts, that was pretty much a failure.
 (Trust me, I had one!)
 Japan kicked HD in the teeth from the seventies on to the nineties, but it was not with HD’s bread-and-butter - heavy touring bikes.
 Heavyweight V-twins are something Japan still has not figured out how to sell to Americans the way Harley does.